sokoide/tangnano_6502_cpu/day12/README.md

 -   **16-bit Address Handling**: Fetch a full 2-byte address in Little-Endian format.
 -   **Full-Range Memory Access**: Master the mode essential for large data tables and IO.
--   **JMP Instruction**: Implement an unconditional jump to a specific 16-bit address.

 ## 🏗️ 6502 Address Format (Little-Endian)